aknuds1/chuckjs/README.md

-# ChuckJS
+# ChucKJS

-JavaScript ([CoffeeScript](http://coffeescript.org/)) parser for the [ChucK](http://chuck.cs.princeton.edu/) music programming language.
+JavaScript ([CoffeeScript](http://coffeescript.org/)) parser for the [ChucK](http://chuck.cs.princeton.edu/) music programming language, for execution within browser supporting the Web Audio API (e.g. Chrome).

-This project is just in its infancy at this stage, so do not expect working code yet.
-I've just implemented parsing of a small part of the grammar, and am about to start working on the VM.
+This project is merely in its infancy at this stage, so don't expect too much at this point.
+I've currently implemented parsing of a very small part of the grammar, and a VM capable of executing corresponding code to the point of generating sound.

 ## Build

-In order to build ChuckJS, you'll need an installation of [Node](http://nodejs.org/) along with [NPM](https://npmjs.org/).
+In order to build ChucKJS, you'll need an installation of [Node](http://nodejs.org/) along with [NPM](https://npmjs.org/).
 If you haven't already installed [Grunt](http://gruntjs.com), install it system-wide:

     npm install -g grunt-cli

-Then, within the ChuckJS project root, install its dependencies (beneath the project root) via NPM:
+Then, within the ChucKJS project root, install its dependencies (beneath the project root) via NPM:

     npm install

-After doing this, you should be able to build ChuckJS, by running grunt:
+After doing this, you should be able to build ChucKJS, by running grunt:

     grunt

-At this point, the parser has been built as lib/parser.js.
+At this point, the parser has been built as lib/chuck/parser.js.
 CoffeeScript source files (in src/) are also compiled to JavaScript beneath lib/.
+Additionally, ChucKJS and its dependencies are built into the file examples/js/chuck.js, for the benefit of the examples within the examples/ directory.
+At this stage, you should be able to try the examples, e.g. examples/example1.html.

 ## Test

-There is currently a single, simple test for ChuckJS, testparse.js.
-Run it as follows (after building with grunt):
+There are self-contained example HTML files beneath the examples/ directory, which you are encouraged to try out.
+In addition to these, ChucKJS is automatically tested via [Karma](http://karma-runner.github.io/).
+Run them as follows:

-    node testparse.js
+    karma start